-Located right on the Pacific in Santa Barbara, California, UC Santa Barbara has one of the top-ranked sailing programs on the West Coast.
-The sailing team sails out of the UCSB Boating Facility, at which interested students can also take sailing classes to satisfy their sports requirements.
+Located right on the Pacific in Santa Barbara, California, UC Santa Barbara has one of the top-ranked college sailing programs on the West Coast.
+The team sails out of the UCSB Boating Facility.
+Here, interested students can also take sailing classes to meet their sports requirements.
 The team competes in regattas all over the country and consistently ranks in Sailing World’s top 20 rankings.

 University of Iowa

 Like so many of the other sailing programs on our list of the best colleges for sailing, the University of Iowa Sailing Club is a student-run organization.
 Volunteers who run and sail in the program work hard to promote the sport on- and off-campus.
 They do this by competing in regattas throughout the Midwest and putting on special sailing-themed functions for those at the university and the public.
 The college sailing club, which owns its own fleet of sailboats and practices on Lake Macbride, also offers sailing lessons to anyone who might be interested.